 - Two stone plaques are let into the wall on either side of the entrance.

 - Metal plates, hinges, and other pieces of hardware look best if let into the surface of the wood.

 let someone off

-- 1Punish someone lightly or not at all for a misdemeanor or offense: he was let off with a warningMore example sentences
+- 1Punish someone lightly or not at all for a misdemeanour or offence: he was let off with a cautionMore example sentences

 - He limped over and thanked us for letting him off lightly.

 - Is there any concern that this is going to be seen as basically letting him off lightly?